 4. Be Social

-Don’t make the mistake of just blasting offers or promotions to your customers, instead, actively engage with them on social media.
-Provide valuable content to your target audience, things they can use, things that set you apart as an industry expert, and they will be much more likely to pay attention when you mix in some promotions from time to time.
+Don’t make the mistake of continuously blasting your customers with sales pitches in their social feed.
+Instead, follow the 80/20 rule.
+Keep sales messaging to about 20% of your posts and leave the other 80% for informative, educational, and entertaining content.
+Then actively engage with them on those social media posts.
+This type of approach will set you apart as an industry expert, and they will be much more likely to pay attention when you mix in some promotions from time to time.

 5. Embrace Videos, Even Live Video